Sterling Silver Patina- What Does it Mean and What Does Patinated Sterling Silver Look Like?

 What is Sterling Silver Patina?

-Sterling silver tarnishing is an undesirable process, but controlled patination produces uniquely looking sterling silver jewelry.
+Sterling silver tarnishing is an undesirable process that produces ugly output, but controlled patination results in uniquely looking sterling silver jewelry.

 Is Sterling Silver Patina the Same as Sterling Silver Tarnish?